gatsbyjs/gatsby/docs/blog/2017-11-09-why-i-created-my-blog-with-gatsby-and-contentful/index.md

 -- both as a developer and as a blogger.

-Personally I cannot wait to see how far can the limits of technologies like Gatsby.js can be stretched, and with the advent and spread of new architectural paradigms like Serverless, I predict it could be very far.
+Personally I cannot wait to see how far can the limits of technologies like Gatsby can be stretched, and with the advent and spread of new architectural paradigms like Serverless, I predict it could be very far.

 But whatever that limit is, I am quite sure that this is a step in the right